rogithsaravanank/Prepping/Prepping/notes/Questions.md

 - **Default capacity:** 16
 - **Resizing:** When the number of entries exceeds `0.75 * 16`
 - **Load factor:** 0.75
+- HashMap is a key-value data structure that stores elements in key-value pairs.
+It's based on the concept of hashing, which maps keys to hash codes, and then uses these hash codes to determine the bucket where the key-value pair should be stored.
+1. Hashing:
+- When you insert a key-value pair, the hash code of the key is calculated using a hash function.
+2. Bucket Determination:
+- The hash code is used to determine the bucket index where the pair will be stored.
+- Multiple key-value pairs can be mapped to the same bucket, leading to collisions.
+3. Collision Handling:
+- Separate Chaining: Each bucket stores a linked list of key-value pairs.
+When a collision occurs, the new pair is added to the end of the linked list.
+- Open Addressing: If a bucket is already occupied, the hash function is used to probe for the next available slot.
+This can lead to clustering, which can degrade performance.

 #### fork join pool
 - **Default number of threads:** 1